Becoming a Christian

 In the Gospels

-Rather than use the language of “becoming a Christian, the Gospels simply put out information about Jesus and then ask, “How will you respond to Jesus and to his teaching?”
+The phrase “becoming a Christian” is not one you will find in the Gospels or the New Testament.
+Rather the Gospels simply put out information about Jesus and then ask, “Will you respond to Jesus and to his teaching?”

 In the New Testament